d-fine/datalandEDC/.github/pull_request_template.md

 - [ ] At least one E2E Test exists testing the new feature
 - [ ] Documentation is updated as required
 - [ ] The automated deployment is updated if required
-- [ ] There is at least one picture for each story, which was created before coding has started
 - [ ] The test-script `dataland-edc-server/test/devtest.sh` still works.
 Run it locally!
 - [ ] If the Dataland-internal API of the EDC has changed (in spec or behaviour), the dummyEDC has also been adopted to those changes